SimonDam/CPython-Bytecode-Analysis/README.md

 Source taken from [here](https://www.python.org/downloads/release/python-382/).

+## Overview
+This solution can analyze Python programs by creating ```.csv``` files containing each bytecode that was executed and how long that took.
+It also measures how much energy was used to run the same program on an unmodified CPython intepreter.

 ## The modified CPython Interpreter
 In ```/Python-BCT``` is the modified Python interpreter.
 In order to compile it, see https://devguide.python.org/setup/.